Ranking Every Air Jordan From 1 to 33

 8. Air Jordan 8

-You cannot get any more 90s that this.
+You cannot get any more 90s than this.
 Even the ads featured Bugs Bunny.
 And although the shoes were big, heavy and lacked any real performance tech, the design remains iconic.

 7. Air Jordan 6